 The Best Area To Stay In Tokyo For First Time Visitors: Ultimate Guide

-Tokyo is massive, so what's the best area to stay in for first-time visitors?
+Japan's capital is massive, so what's the best area to stay in Tokyo for first time visitors?

 So, you're visiting Tokyo for the first time and have no idea where to stay.
 You want your first time in Tokyo to be utterly incredible, and picking the right location is essential to ensure that you have the best trip of your life!